 Enclosures for equipment are commonly made from steel, aluminium and, with increasing popularity due to its aesthetic design capabilities, plastic.
 Plastic enclosures should be coated with a metalised compound applied by vacuum deposition, painting or sputter coating.
 Alternatively, a lining of aluminium or copper foil can provide excellent shielding effectiveness.

-Inspection panels and doors can be fitted with 'soft-closure' gaskets or with contact finger strips (CFS) which also provide high shielding effectiveness with long service life and ease of closure.
+Inspection panels and doors can be fitted with 'soft-closure' gaskets or with conductive finger strips (CFS) which also provide high EMI shielding effectiveness with long service life and ease of closure.